kcl-ddh/digipal/README.md

 	ANNOTATOR_ZOOM_LEVELS = 7	# This setting sets the number of zoom levels of OpenLayers' image map REJECT_HTTP_API_REQUESTS = False	# if True, prevents any change to the DB

-## 4. Run Digipal
+## 4. Run DigiPal
-By using the system terminal, go to your Digipal root folder, and then run:
+By using the system terminal, go to your DigiPal root folder, and then run:

 	python manage.py runserver